* Just back from Cuba, brother says president recovering

 The government has been giving regular but terse updates on Chavez’s condition, the latest being that he is struggling with a severe lung infection after the operation.

-Venezuela’s most prominent female opposition activist, right-wing legislator Maria Corina Machado, told Saturday’s gathering of about 400 protesters the government was now illegitimate.
+Venezuela’s most prominent female opposition activist, right-wing legislator Maria Corina Machado, told Saturday’s gathering of about 400 protesters that the government was now illegitimate.

 Information Minister Ernesto Villegas urged Venezuelans to avoid being drawn into trouble.
 “An irresponsible minority are causing provocations to create a macabre show,” he said.